yasserglez/dotfiles/README.md

 Yasser Gonzalez's dotfiles
 --------------------------

-My Ubuntu configuration files and a Fabric script to manage them.

-On a new installation, run:
+My Ubuntu configuration files and a [Fabric](http://www.fabfile.org/) script to manage them.
+On a newly installed Ubuntu, run:

 ```
-sudo apt-get install python-pip
+sudo apt-get install fabric
-pip install --user Fabric
 ```

-and then use the tasks in `fabfile.py` to install the files.
+and use the tasks in `fabfile.py` to install the configuration files.